microfocus-idol/idol-custom-stemming-example/documentation/customstemming.md

     * `->pContext` An opaque pointer that is passed into subsequent calls to the library.
     * `->nVersion` The version of the interface API used by the DLL (that is, set this to `CUSTOMSTEMMING_API_VERSION`).
     * `->nMaxStems` The maximum number of stems that might be returned (0 indicates unknown at initialization time).
+    * `->nOptionFlags` _(API version 2 or later)_ Set flag bits to control various aspects of stemming behaviour (see below).
 * `pszErr` Can hold a pointer to an error string on exit.

+##### Option flags

+From API version 2 onwards, the library can set flag bits in `pInfo->nOptionFlags` to give more information about its behaviour and control how it will be called by the external application.

+* `CUSTOMSTEMMING_OPTIONS_DEFERTRANSLITERATION` If set, the library will receive untransliterated terms as input.
+    The stems it returns will then have the configured transliteration processes for the language applied, unless overridden at stemming time (see below).
+* `CUSTOMSTEMMING_OPTIONS_CANCHANGEFIRSTLETTER` Indicates the stemming algorithm may change the first letter of terms.
+    This acts as a hint to applications that may be able to optimise their performance if stems are known to begin with the same letter as the original word.

 #### On exit

 Return `CUSTOMSTEMMING_ERROR_SUCCESS` to indicate successful initialization.
 Otherwise, return an error code and,